Why Ukraine isn’t called ‘the Ukraine’ - NewsBreak

 Ukraine, not ‘The Ukraine’

-In 2015, following President Obama’s use of “the Ukraine” at a press conference, a former U.S. ambassador to Ukraine explained that “the Ukraine” was the what the Soviet Union called the region during Soviet rule.
-As an independent country, it is simply called “Ukraine.”
+In a report from TIME published in 2015 , a former U.S. ambassador to Ukraine explained that “the Ukraine” was the way the Soviet Union referred to the area during Soviet rule.
+As an independent county, it is simply called “Ukraine.”

 Comments / 0